markdwags/Razor/help/docs/uoaapi.md

 * Parameters: WPARAM = skill number ( 0 based )  LPARAM (when 0 the return will be the 'display' value, when 1 it will be the 'base' value, 2 = get lock value, 3 = get skill name  ).
 * Returns:  Skill level * 10.
 Meaning if the skill level was 19.4 you would get 194 returned.
 Or if lock value was requested the return is 0 = up, 1 = down, 2 = locked.
 If the skill name is requested the value is a global atom that you will need to free.

+!!! note
-* Notes:  You MUST use SendMessage for the return value to be valid.
+    You MUST use SendMessage for the return value to be valid.

 ### Get Stat (WM_USER+204)